caffeinate2

 -m, --disk Disable disk idle sleep

 -i, --system Disable idle system sleep.
-Default if no other options are specified
+[DEFAULT]

 -s, --system-on-ac Disable system sleep while not on battery